apache/iceberg/format/spec.md

 * Tables with `initial-default` will be read correctly by older readers if `initial-default` is always null for optional fields.
 Otherwise, old readers will default optional columns with null.
 Old readers will fail to read required fields which are populated by `initial-default` because that default is not supported.

 Types `timestamp_ns` and `timestamptz_ns` are added in v3.

+All readers are required to read tables with unknown partition transforms, ignoring them.

+Writing v3 metadata:

+* Partition Field and Sort Field JSON:
+    * `source-ids` was added and is required
+    * `source-id` is no longer required and should be omitted; always use `source-ids` instead

+Reading v1 or v2 metadata for v3:

+* Partition Field and Sort Field JSON:
+    * `source-ids` should default to a single-value list of the value of `source-id`

+Writing v1 or v2 metadata:

+* Partition Field and Sort Field JSON:
+    * For a single-arg transform, `source-id` should be written; if `source-ids` is also written it should be a single-element list of `source-id`
+    * For multi-arg transforms, `source-ids` should be written; `source-id` should be set to the first element of `source-ids`

 ### Version 2